 One of the original use cases for Web Assembly is to have high performance C++-built modules that can be called from JavaScript and execute many times faster than the same code in JavaScript.
 Performance is a good reason for Web Assembly, but another great use case is to build frameworks that can facilitate hosting of other language runtimes inside the browser.
 Microsoft's Blazor using .NET is just one example of this using the Mono .NET runtime in the browser to allow loading and executing code in .NET Standard assemblies, but there are many other languages that take similar approaches (see https://github.com/appcypher/awesome-wasm-langs).

 With the advent of WebAssembly, the browser runtimes can now load and run two types of code, JavaScript and WebAssembly, as side-by-side technologies.
+Both use the same Browser sandbox and run using that same security environment.
+Web Assembly doesn’t allow direct access to machine level hardware or OS features any more than JavaScript does.

 Web Assembly Limitations